The End of Arthur's Marriage

-The End of Arthur's Marriage is a television satirical musical drama that was an episode in The Wednesday Play series first broadcast on 17 November 1965.
+"The End of Arthur's Marriage" is a television satirical musical drama that was an episode in The Wednesday Play series first broadcast on 17 November 1965.
 It was an early work of director Ken Loach, and the script was written by poet Christopher Logue.
 It is unusual in Loach's catalogue for the surrealism, and the director later said that he believed himself to have been "the wrong man for the job".
 Main actor Ken Jones had previously worked with Loach on Wear a Very Big Hat and 3 Clear Sundays and later featured in the controversial 1969 play The Big Flame.

 It has never been repeated on the BBC since the showing on 17 November 1965, and the film was rare until its release with the Ken Loach at the BBC DVD box-set in 2011.

 Plot

 Mavis and Arthur are a married couple with a daughter, Emmy.
 Mavis's father gives his full life savings, £400, which he says that he had worked so hard to earn that he had never been to a cinema.
 The agreement is that Arthur and Mavis will use the money as a deposit for a house, although Mavis's parents distrust Arthur and refer to him as a "dreamer".

 Arthur and Emmy view a prospective house at the same time as the Thurloe family.
 After the Thurloes discuss the noises from their bedroom that might disturb others (the dialogue contains a large amount of innuendo), Mr. Thurloe pulls Arthur to one side and begs him to buy the house so that he would not be trapped with Mrs. Thurloe and their son Mark, who tries to proposition Emmy, but she slaps him.
 Arthur makes an offer for the house, but is rejected as he lacks any documentation to prove that he has the necessary finances.
 Mrs. Thurloe then makes an offer, which is accepted.

 In a park Arthur worries that Emmy will never enjoy being spoiled and resolves to treat her to a trip to the West End of London.
-He takes Emmy to Fortnum and Masons.
+He takes her to Fortnum and Masons.
 After a sales pitch (in song) by a salesman, Arthur buys Emmy an expensive gold watch with a strap made of elephant hair.
-Meanwhile, Mavis's parents become concerned at Arthur's disappearance with the money and ring the police to report him and Emmy missing.
+Meanwhile, Mavis's parents become concerned at Arthur's disappearance with the money and ring the police to report that he and Emmy are missing.